Gumi Gyeongsangbuk Do, South Korea Travel Guide

 This section does not apply to Gumi, as it is a city not on the coast.
 Gumi lacks direct access to sea or major river ports that accommodate long-distance passenger travel.

-If your travel plans include coastal cities, you will find information on ferry services and cruise ports relevant to those locations.
-However, for Gumi specifically, all international and long-distance travel connections are land-based after your initial airport arrival.
+If your travel plans include coastal cities, you will find information on ferry services and a boat trip ports relevant to those locations.
+However, for Gumi specifically, every international and long-distance travel connections are land-based after your preliminary arriving at the airport.

 Gumi travel focuses on efficient bus and train networks after initial air arrival.